mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > 宗乘自在、何費功夫。

 > The Dharma-vehicle is free and untrammeled.
 What need is there for one’s concentrated effort?
-[EB]
+(EB)

 > The true vehicle is self-sufficient.
 What need is there for special effort?
-[SZ]
+(SZ)

-> The dharma vehicle is free and unrestricted, why should we expend sustained effort?
-[KR]
+> The dharma vehicle is free and unrestricted.
+Why should we expend sustained effort?
+(KR)

 ## Commentary